The size of the quark-gluon plasma in ultracentral collisions: impact of initial density fluctuations on the average transverse momentum: Increase of in ultracentral collisions

 We define the slope parameter as

-Therefore, the assumption of constant volume originally employed in~\cite{Gardim:2024zvi} corresponds to $R_2=R_1$, and one recovers the result that the slope is $c_s^2(T_{\rm eff})$.
+The assumption of constant size~\cite{Gardim:2024zvi,Gavassino:2025bts} corresponds to $R_2=R_1$, and one recovers the result that the slope is $c_s^2(T_{\rm eff})$.
 Our formula thus generalizes this case by allowing for a volume variation driven by local density fluctuations and the relative difference between $R_2^2$ and $R_1^2$.

-Fig.~\ref{fig:slopes} presents a tentative comparison between \textit{Trajectum} results, obtained from full hydrodynamic simulations, and our results based on Eq.~(\ref{slope}).
+In Fig.~\ref{fig:slopes}, we compare our results with \textit{Trajectum} results, obtained from full hydrodynamic simulations~\cite{Nijs:2023bzv}.
+We assume that the initial energy density profile of \textit{Trajectum} is related to entropy density profile in our calculation through Eq.~(\ref{qvsnu}).
+Note that this correspondence is approximate.
 We evaluate the slope in \textit{Trajectum} using results displayed in Fig.3 (left) of Ref.~\cite{Nijs:2023bzv}, where we extract the slope of the $\langle p_T \rangle$ curve from the largest values of $N_{ch}$, corresponding to ultracentral collisions.

+The slope of the hydrodynamic calculation deviates significantly from Eq.~(\ref{slope}) due to a number of effects, which are listed in Ref.~\cite{Nijs:2023bzv}.
+Some of these effects have been quantitatively evaluated, in particular that of transverse momentum cuts in the detector acceptance~\cite{Parida:2024ckk} and that of statistical (Poisson) fluctuations of $N_{ch}$~\cite{Gardim:2024zvi}.\footnote{ Cuts in pseudorapidity also have a non-trivial effect~\cite{SoaresRocha:2024drz,Gardim:2024zvi,Gavassino:2025bts}, but a smaller one.} Both amount to a global multiplicative factor of the slope, so that the relative modification due to the volume variation is the same.

-The increase of the slope as a function of $q$ in \textit{Trajectum}calculations is similar to the increase as a function of $\nu$ in our initial-state simulations.
+Therefore, in order to compare our results with \textit{Trajectum}, we take ratios of slopes, with respect to a default scenario where the size is essentially constant.
+The increase of the slope as a function of $q$ in \textit{Trajectum} calculations is similar to the increase as a function of $\nu$ in our initial-state simulations, which shows that our simple modeling captures the origin of the effect.
 More quantitative comparisons with a precise matching between initial conditions and final observables are left for future work.

-The first line of Eq.~(\ref{slope}) also rules the increase of $\langle p_T\rangle$ as a function of collision energy at fixed centrality.
-By comparing Pb+Pb results at $\sqrt{s_{NN}}=2.76$~TeV and $5.02$~TeV, it has been shown that the value $c_s^2(T_{\rm eff})$ inferred from this relation is compatible with that calculated in lattice QCD~\cite{Gardim:2019xjs}.
-Note that the largest source of uncertainty in this determination is, again, the variation of the volume, but the resulting uncertainty is small.
+Equation~(\ref{slope}) also rules the increase of $\langle p_T\rangle$ as a function of collision energy at fixed centrality.
+By comparing Pb+Pb results at $\sqrt{s_{NN}}=2.76$~TeV and $5.02$~TeV, it has been shown that the value $c_s^2(T_{\rm eff})$ inferred from this relation is compatible with that calculated in lattice QCD~\cite{Gardim:2019xjs}, assuming that the volume does not vary with energy, i.e., setting $R_2=R_1$ in Eq.~(\ref{slope}).